Physalis or Peruvian groundcherry is a plant that offers cute, perfectly edible fruits.

 Fertilizer will help if your soil is poor and you wish to maximize the harvest.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

 Physalis plant and fruit by Andreas Lischka under Pixabay license

-Physalis hidden treasure by Doreen Sawitza under Pixabay license
+Physalis hidden treasure (also on social media) by Doreen Sawitza under Pixabay license